ronnychevalier/cargo-multivers/README.md

 Cargo subcommand to build multiple versions of the same binary to generate a portable optimized binary.

 :construction: This is a WIP.
-It has not been published yet. :construction:
+It has not been published yet.
+Linux support is not great at the moment :construction:

 If you want to apply this approach only at the function level, take a look at the [multiversion](https://crates.io/crates/multiversion) crate.